 INI encourages organisers of 4- or 6-month programmes to cooperate with local organisers in holding Satellite Meetings at UK Universities and institutions outside Cambridge.
 Satellite Meetings are organised on themes related to an Institute programme, and involve a significant number of the longer-stay overseas participants who are visiting INI at the time.
 They also, crucially, draw in and involve UK mathematicians and scientists who might not otherwise be able to participate substantially in the programme; and they enable the expertise of the Institute’s overseas participants to be shared more widely within the UK.

 In conjunction with the London Mathematical Society, INI holds one-day meetings called “Spitalfields Days” (in honour of the Spitalfields Mathematical Society, a precursor of the London Mathematical Society which flourished from 1717 to 1845).
 Each Spitalfields Day is run as part of one of INI’s programmes and is intended to ensure that recent developments in the area of that programme are made known to the general UK mathematical community, and, in particular, to research students.

 The Newton Institute maintains close links with the International Centre for Mathematical Sciences in Edinburgh.
 The two Institutes have distinct yet complementary aims and objectives, and they work together to further mathematical research in the UK.
-For further details on this special relationship please refer to the Joint Statement on Cooperation Between ICMS and INI.
+For further details please refer to the “Relationship with ICMS” page.